alialbeladi/alialbeladi.github.io/_research/HSI.md

 location: "Dhahran-KSA"
 ---

-Development of a low-cost hyperspectral imaging system that will be used for agriculture.
+This project aims to develop a low-cost hyperspectral imaging system that will be used for agriculture applications.

 Summary
 ========